image

 Corrective action implementation

-When deviations are identified, swiftly implement corrective actions.
-Establish a process for evaluating and approving proposed solutions.
-Ensure that all corrective measures align with project objectives and stakeholder expectations.
+When you identify deviations, implement corrective actions quickly.
+Establish a process for reviewing and approving corrective measures.
+Ensure that all corrective measures support the project goals and stakeholder expectations.

 Project closure phase